Vyral/base-template/_posts/2020-08-03-how-long-does-the-home-buying-process-take.md

 excerpt: Here’s why most home purchases take 45 to 60 days to complete.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Donald+Payne/2020/Donald+Payne+How+Long+Is+the+Home+Buying+Process+2.mp4
-pullquote: 'After the home is under contract, the clock starts.'
+pullquote: >-
+  The average time from signing a contract to closing on the purchase is around 45 to 60 days.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true